 Happily, many students who thought medical school was their only future have found successful careers in nursing, occupational therapy and other allied health professions.

 With advisement, some students change career paths entirely.
-A student wanted to be a medical doctor and open a clinic in Ghana.
+A former student wanted to be a medical doctor and open a clinic in Ghana.
 After a setback in science and exploring her strengths and interests, she realized she did not need to be a doctor to open a clinic.
 She graduated with honors with a degree in International Relations and minor in Leadership She enjoyed a study abroad experience and is currently in the Peace Corps.
 Because of her knowledge, skills and experiences, she can go to Ghana, hire a doctor, and open her clinic in a different capacity.

 We are here to help you.